Measuring Information Transfer in Neural Networks: Abstract

 \section{Abstract}

-Estimation of the information content in a neural network model can be prohibitive, because of difficulty in finding an optimal codelength of the model.
-We propose to use a surrogate measure to bypass directly estimating model information.
-The proposed \textit{Information Transfer} ($L_{IT}$) is a measure of model information based on prequential coding. $L_{IT}$ is theoretically connected to model information, and is consistently correlated with model information in experiments.
-We show that $L_{IT}$ can be used as a measure of generalizable knowledge in a model or a dataset.
-Therefore, $L_{IT}$ can serve as an analytical tool in deep learning.
-We apply $L_{IT}$ to compare and dissect information in datasets, evaluate representation models in transfer learning, and analyze catastrophic forgetting and continual learning algorithms. $L_{IT}$ provides an informational perspective which helps us discover new insights into neural network learning.
+Quantifying the information content in a neural network model is essentially estimating the model's Kolmogorov complexity.
+Recent success of prequential coding on neural networks points to a promising path of deriving an efficient description length of a model.
+We propose a practical measure of the generalizable information in a neural network model based on prequential coding, which we term \textit{Information Transfer} ($L_{IT}$).
+Theoretically, $L_{IT}$ is an estimation of the generalizable part of a model's information content.
+In experiments, we show that $L_{IT}$ is consistently correlated with generalizable information and can be used as a measure of patterns or ``knowledge'' in a model or a dataset.
+Consequently, $L_{IT}$ can serve as a useful analysis tool in deep learning.
+In this paper, we apply $L_{IT}$ to compare and dissect information in datasets, evaluate representation models in transfer learning, and analyze catastrophic forgetting and continual learning algorithms. $L_{IT}$ provides an information perspective which helps us discover new insights into neural network learning.